Understanding how to break down film and game plans is one of the most important skills that any football coach can have.

 At the youth and high school level, defenses are more stagnant and less dynamic than offenses.
 The main reason is that it’s a lot harder to teach gap control, schemes, and various coverages in such a short amount of time.

-Because of this, offenses can take advantage of the opponent’s defensive schemes.
+Because of this, offenses can exploit the opponent’s defensive schemes.

 Defensive Fronts